How to Make Ring Bologna Sausage at Home

-Step 4) Refrigerate the bologna for as long as two weeks, or freeze it for longer storage.
+Step 4) Refrigerate it for as long as two weeks, or freeze it for longer storage.

 Step 5) Slice it and Enjoy!

-I showed you exactly how I make ring bologna for my family but you can try different combination based on your preferences.
+I showed you exactly how I make my own ring bologna for my family but you can try different combination based on your preferences.

-There are several ways that you can customize your ring bologna recipe to better fit your preferences.
+There are several ways that you can customize this recipe to better fit your preferences.